zSnout/story.py/posts/variables.md

 ---

 # Variables
 Variable are an amazing way to store data about the user!
+Learn how to work with them in this article!

 ## Overview
 A variable contains data.
 It can either be declared as a [global or local variable](#global-vs-local), and can be declared as a local from within a block.